Foran/free-wp-membership/readme.txt

 == Changelog ==
 = 1.1.7 =
+* List % completed progress by Milestone in News & Info
+* Converted the LoginFrom and UserProfile macros to Wordpress Shortcode
+* Added a requirements check to the activation code
 * More general code cleanup (added comments, removed unused filters, refactored and reorginized code paths, etc)
 * Issues on News & Info are now sorted by release milestone = 1.1.6.1 =